 [Section 22 amended by No. 6 of 1998 s.
 10(3).]

-23. Cancellation of construction work
+23. Cancellation of construction work, refund payable

 If construction work, or a part of any construction work, is cancelled after the project owner has paid the levy in respect of that work, the Board shall refund from the Fund to the project owner the amount paid in respect of the value of the cancelled construction work on proof of the cancellation to the satisfaction of the Board.